syncfusion-content/maui-docs/MAUI/Chat/load-more.md

 # Load More in .NET MAUI Chat (SfChat)

 In `SfChat`, scroll to the top of the message list to fetch the old messages on demand in run-time either automatically or manually(by tapping the load more button) by setting the `LoadMoreBehavior` as `LoadMoreOption.Auto` or `LoadMoreOption.Manual` respectively.
 You can also pass the parameter to the `LoadMoreCommand` using the `LoadMoreCommandParameter` property.
-Use the `LazyLoading` property to show the busy indicator denoting the loading operation in SfChat.
+Use the `IsLazyLoading` property to show the busy indicator denoting the loading operation in SfChat.

 N> SfChat does not support LoadMore when `ShowTimeBreak` is enabled.
 Because SfListView has a limitation that `LoadMoreOption.Auto` or `LoadMoreOption.AutoOnScroll` works only when `LoadMorePosition.Bottom` is `enabled`.